yt-project/yt/doc/source/analyzing/analysis_modules/halo_catalogs.rst

 A :class:`~yt.analysis_modules.halo_analysis.halo_catalog.HaloCatalog`
-saved to disk can be reloaded as a yt dataset with the standard call to load.
+saved to disk can be reloaded as a yt dataset with the standard call to ``yt.load``.
 Any side data, such as profiles, can be reloaded with a ``load_profiles`` callback and a call to :func:`~yt.analysis_modules.halo_analysis.halo_catalog.HaloCatalog.load`.